thephpleague/uri/docs/5.0/manipulations/middlewares.md

 echo $newUri; //display "http://www.example.com/and/above/path/to/the/sky/and/above"
 ~~~

-### Replacing segments
+### Replacing a path segment

-Replaces a segment from the current URI path with a new segment or path.
+Replaces a segment from the current URI path with a new path.

 ~~~php
 <?php